National Meditation Day 2018: How To Meditate When You Are Busy?

 The best way to start meditation is to become aware of how you breathe.
 A lot of good can happen when you improve your breathing pattern.
 Long, deep breaths are better than quick, short breaths.
-The former also contributes to reversing aging.
+The former also contribute to reversing aging.

 How breath affects the body

 Body and breath are connected to each other.
 You may have often noticed that you breathe normally when you feel well.
 Your breathing becomes shallow and hard when your body is under physical stress or is unwell.
-However, thanks to constantly stressed lifestyle, people have adopted the shallow breathing method.
+However, thanks to the constantly stressed lifestyle, people have adopted the shallow breathing method.
 We are not using our lungs up to their full capacity.

-Do you know human lungs can fill up to 6 liters of air?
+Do you know the human lungs can fill up to 6 liters of air?
 How much air do you fill in your lungs with each breath?

 Deep breathing fills your lungs with air.
 This helps oxygen and nutrients to enter the blood better.
 A few minutes of deep breathing leaves you feeling fresh and vitalized.
 This is because oxygenated blood has reached your brain and each cell of your body is throbbing with life.

 How breath affects emotions

 Almost everybody has experienced a change in breathing as their emotions change.
 Observe how hard and quick you breathe when you are angry or anxious.
 Your breathing becomes irregular when in grief or under fear or huge stress.
 When you are relaxed your breathing becomes deep and slow.